Don’t Hesitate Going to the Emergency Room

 As reported in the Washington Post, “A Gallup online poll taken March 28 to April 2 asked people with different conditions how concerned they would be about exposure to the coronavirus if they needed ‘medical treatment right now’ at a hospital or doctor’s office.
 Eighty-six percent of people with heart disease said they would be either ‘very concerned’ or ‘moderately concerned.’
 Among people with high blood pressure, the figure was 83 percent.

 But, you don’t need to be concerned.
-We want you to get treated.
+We want you to be better.
+So, don’t hesitate about going to the emergency room.

 A lot of the information that we are being provided with about COVID-19 is ever-changing, which what makes it scary.

 The only reality that matters is that many patients who have been infected by the disease are either asymptomatic or have mild symptoms and go on to recover without medical assistance.
-But, medical conditions like a heart attacks and strokes require emergency medical intervention to prevent long lasting repercussion’s or death.
+But, medical conditions like heart attacks and strokes require emergency medical intervention to prevent long-lasting repercussions or death.

 So What Are The Symptoms?